 One of SmugMug’s greatest advantages is that it automatically optimizes your site for all types of screens.
 This means that you won’t have to create another mobile-friendly version of your portfolio and lose precious time you can use for taking even more breath-taking, high-quality photos.

 This responsive design makes SmugMug worth it, and it also puts it in line with other well-known website builders that are design-focused like Wix, Squarespace, and Weebly.
-Moreover, the fact that you get a free mobile app to archive, edit, and share your photos while on the go is also a significant advantage.
+Moreover, getting a free mobile app to archive, edit, and share your photos while on the go is also a significant advantage.

 The one thing we didn’t like, though, is that to see how your mobile version looks like, you have to open your portfolio, well, from your mobile phone.
 There is no mobile preview mode offered.

 SmugMug offers four plans, and all of them are quite affordable:

 The first one, also the cheapest, is called Basic (no wonder) and costs $11.00 per month.
 If, however, you choose to pay annually, you will save 35%, for you will be required to pay only $90.

 Probably the greatest disadvantage of SmugMug is the fact that it does not offer a free plan.
 A website builder like Wix, for example, lets you publish and create as many portfolios as you like for free and do it for as long as you like.
 On the other hand, SmugMug offers only a free 14-day period (which, if we look at it from the bright side, is still something.)